getcarina/getcarina.com/_includes/getting-started-with-docker.md

     ec98e17a760b82b5c0857e2e0d561019af67ef790170fac8413697d5ee183288
     ```

-    The output of this `docker network create` command is your network ID.
+    The output is your network ID.

 1. Run a MySQL instance in a container.